 It’s easy to forget how critical the attic is in regards to heating and cooling your home.
 If you’re sensing that heat is getting out of your home and you can’t determine how or where, there’s a chance that your attic is a factor.
 Attic insulation helps retain the heat that rises to the top of your home by removing possibilities for the heat to pass through your ceiling by conduction or air leaks.
-When it comes down to it, insulating your attic or upgrading your attic insulation could be one of the most important projects you do to keep your home warm and comfy in the winter months.
+When it comes down to it, insulating your attic or upgrading your attic insulation could be one of the most important projects you do to keep your home warm and comfy in the cooler months.

 Benefits of Adding Insulation: